RESTORE THE SHINE TO MEDALLION FINANCIAL CORP.

 8. Source: MFIN 10K/Qs 2014 through 2023

 Taxi Medallion charge-offs (net) were calculated by adding all Taxi Medallion loan “net realized losses” (in BDC accounting terms) held at the Holding Company with all Taxi Medallion loan charge-offs (net) at the Medallion Bank subsidiary through 1Q18 when MFIN converted to Holding Company accounting from BDC accounting.
 At the BDC to Holding Company conversion at 1Q18, unrealized losses in the entire loan book were converted to realized losses, as the NET loan balance was reflected in the 2Q18 financial statements.
 As a result, ZimCal estimated 2018 charge-offs by combining realized losses and “unrealized depreciation balance” at 1Q18 with charge-offs (net) at 1Q18 (at the Bank only), and added these to charge-offs (net) on a consolidated basis from 2Q18 through FYE18.
 This totaled $72 million for the year.
-Taxi Medallion net realized losses totaled $146.9 million through 1Q18 and $123 million from 2Q18 through 1Q24 for $270 million in cumulative charge-offs (net).
+Taxi Medallion net realized losses totaled $146.9 million through 1Q18 and $123 million from 2Q18 through 3Q24 for $267 million in cumulative charge-offs (net).

-9. Source: MFIN DEF 14A, MFIN 10K/Qs 2018-2022, S&P Capital IQ
+9. Source: MFIN DEF 14A, MFIN 10K/Qs 2018-2023, S&P Capital IQ

 Cash pay/non-cash pay ratio averaged 72% and 87% for the 2 highest paid executives.
 This has averaged 86% going back to 2015.
 A higher proportion of stock-based or contingent compensation is typically associated with a better alignment with long-term shareholder interests.